-The 90-credit Online Hybrid Juris Doctor (JD) curriculum takes four years to complete and consists of online coursework, live sessions and in-person learning experiences called Get Relevant Experience and Applied Learning (Get REAL) weeks.
+The 90-credit Online Hybrid Juris Doctor (J.D.) curriculum takes less than four years to complete (44 months) and consists of online coursework, live sessions and in-person learning experiences called Get Relevant Experience and Applied Learning (Get REAL) Intensives.
 The curriculum covers a wide range of legal topics to prepare students to become practicing attorneys and includes courses such as Criminal Law, Professional Responsibility, Transactional Drafting and Trial Practice.

 Begins with an introduction to the role of law in our society, the basic structure of our legal system and the various professional roles that lawyers play in the justice system.
 With this background, the remainder of the course integrates major units on critical reading, legal reasoning, legal research and predictive writing.

 Examination of the area of personal wrongs, including interference with the person or property of another and respective defenses.
 The concepts focused on are negligence and its defenses, intentional torts and their defenses, strict liability, product liability, trespass to land and nuisance, defamation, and the right to privacy.
 A portion of the course will be devoted to skills development.

 Each Learning Community consists of approximately 8 to 10 students, led by Dean’s Fellows, with the goal of providing students the foundational skills necessary for success.
 Throughout the semester, Dean’s Fellows facilitate a 60-minute session for their Learning Community.
 While not providing substantive legal instruction, Dean’s Fellows assist students in developing the five general skill areas that first-year students need to be successful in their studies: (1) time management; (2) note-taking; (3) reading and briefing cases; (4) synthesizing (weekly review and outlining); and (5) test-taking strategies.